rbreaves/kinto/README.md

 [eBay Wishlist](https://www.ebay.com/mye/myebay/WatchList?custom_list_id=636668138019)

-If you would like to send me a keyboard directly then please reach out to be over [twitter](https://twitter.com/gbit86) and send me a DM.
-I will accept shipments (of keyboards in particular) directly as well.
+If you would like to send me a keyboard directly then please reach out to me over [twitter](https://twitter.com/gbit86) and send me a DM.
+I will accept shipments (of keyboards in particular) as well.

 ## How to install (Linux)